namitapatil24/CFD-for-Aerospace---Missile-modelling/README.md

 ## 📖 Project Overview

 This project focused on the **CFD analysis of missile aerodynamics**, studying a tangent ogive / cylinder body missile geometry to compute aerodynamic coefficients (normal, axial, and moment) under high-speed conditions.
-The primary aim was to understand the effects of using different turbulence models in RANS setting, providing insights into how the different turbulence models capture the high speed flow behaviour.
+The primary objective was to assess how different turbulence models in a RANS framework capture high-speed flow behavior, offering insights into their effectiveness in modeling such conditions.

 ---